St Paul's Church, Carlton-in-the-Willows

 St Paul's Church, Carlton-in-the-Willows is a parish church in the Church of England in Carlton, Nottinghamshire.
 It is a Grade II listed building.

 History

 The church was commissioned by Henry Herbert, 4th Earl of Carnarvon.
-Unfortunately he died in 1890, just before the church was completed.
+He died in 1890, however, just before the church was completed.
 His wife commissioned a cross in his memory which hangs in the church.

-The church contains some Panelled oak stalls and desks carved by Eric Gill dating from 1903.
+The church contains some panelled oak stalls and desks carved by Eric Gill dating from 1903.

 Organ

 The church contains a pipe organ by E. Wragg & Son.
 A specification of the organ can be found on the National Pipe Organ Register.